okfn/opendatasurvey/docs/site-admins/index.md

 To translate the primary language:

  * Open the Datasets tab of your Survey site spreadsheet
- * Translate the Name, Description, UpdateEvery, and Characteristics:n columns into the desired primary language
+ * Translate the Name, Description, UpdateEvery, and Characteristics: columns into the desired primary language
  * Reload Datasets from the site admin page: <http://{your-census-id}.survey.okfn.org/admin>

 To add another, second language (partial support for multiple languages):